stocyr/Farbsensor/README.md

 Farbsensor
 ==========

 A small xynth-software in C for the BlackBeagleBoard and the BFH-Cape.
-Connects to the color sensor and imitades the color on the LCD screen.
+Connects to the i2c color sensor TCS3414 and imitades the measured color on the LCD screen.